-The Fund may invest in or use FDI as disclosed in the section "Investment Policies" above, to gain exposure to the performance of the Underlying Assets in order to seek to achieve the investment objective of the Fund.
+The Fund may invest in or use FDI as disclosed in the section "Investment Policies" above.

 In addition, the Fund may engage in transactions in FDI for the purposes of efficient portfolio management and/or to protect against exchange risks within the conditions and limits laid down by the Central Bank from time to time.
 The Investment Manager will look to ensure that the techniques and instruments used are economically appropriate in that they will be realised in a cost-effective way.
 Such transactions include foreign exchange transactions which alter the currency characteristics of transferable securities held by the Fund.
-Such techniques and instruments (details of which are outlined below) include futures, forwards and reverse repurchase agreements.
+Such techniques and instruments (details of which are outlined below) namely futures, forwards and reverse repurchase agreements are detailed below.